ccqpein/supervisor-rs/README.md

 ### Startup-with feature ###

-If `server's config` mode is `half`, server will try to startup all children in `startup` when it start.
+If `server's config` mode is `half`, server will try to startup all children in `startup` list when it starts.

 Demo: